 Everybody values delicious, beautiful, perfectly cooked food.
-But, even for restaurants, flavor and appearance of quality is not the most important criterion for product for sale.
-FOOD SAFETY is, and, must be, the very first consideration.
-It’s “shocking” to some but, no matter how popular your restaurant is, no matter how high the profit margin, no matter how much your family loves you, if your food does not meet food safety requirements, you will not be popular for long.
+But even for restaurants, flavor and appearance of quality are secondary in importance to FOOD SAFETY.
+Some people find it “shocking” to discover that no matter how popular your restaurant is, no matter how high the profit margin, no matter how much your family loves you, you will not be popular for long if your food does not meet scientifically established safety requirements.

-Unlike familiar and traditional forms of cooking, Sous Vide processing has been specifically engineered to offer safe, scientifically proven, pasteurized food.
-One of the primary components of the safe cooking of food is avoiding what is referred to as “the temperature danger zone.”
-Briefly explained, pathogenic bacteria (the little critters that make us sick, e.coli, Salmonella, etc.) have a number of things in common with humans, and all other animals.
+Unlike most familiar and traditional forms of cooking, sous vide processing can be used to pasteurize/preserve food.
+Safe cooking requires the avoidance of “the temperature danger zone.”
+Pathogenic bacteria (the little critters that make us sick, e.coli, Salmonella, etc.) have a number of things in common with humans and all other animals.

-Tender steaks prepared sous vide have captured the imagination of enthusiasts.
-They come out perfect medium rare, all the way through.
-So, why would you shock a steak that you plan to eat right away, and medium rare, for that matter?
-As it turns out, there are different degrees of shocking.
+Tender steaks prepared using sous vide have captured the imagination of enthusiasts.
+They come out perfect medium rare all the way through.
+So why would you shock a steak that you plan to eat right away, and medium rare, for that matter?
+As it turns out, there are different degrees, different levels of shocking.

 This means you remove the bag from the bath and relax.
 It’s sealed.
 It can sit on the counter for a few minutes.
+If it’s going to be more than an hour, just leave it in the bath.
 Good Lord, if we were as nervous about the other foods that we mistreat as we are about these few moments, what kind of anxiety medications would we need?
+When you’re ready to serve, season the steak as desired, sear it in a pan, on a griddle, on the bbq, put it on a plate, give it a minute for the juices to recirculate, and serve that bad boy.
+If it’s a roast and takes longer to “sear,” give it fifteen minutes or so for the color to normalize under the crust.
 I hope that clarifies this middle ground issue!

 But Wait!
 There’s still MORE!

-If you treat your food lovingly on the way up, and then on the way down again, you want to make sure you use safe practice when you decide to retherm.
-I have observed people advocating retherming via sous vide at a lower temperature than the original target, and this is really not a good idea.
-The same safety guidelines exist regardless of whether or not the food has been pasteurized previously, if only to avoid autolysis.
-Sous vide is not necessarily the best application for retherming, because time spent in the danger zone is cumulative.
+If you treat your food lovingly on the way up and then on the way down again, you want to make sure you use safe practice when you decide to retherm.
+I have observed people advocating retherming via sous vide to a lower target temperature than the original target, and this is really not a good idea.
+The same safety guidelines exist regardless of whether or not the food has been pasteurized if only to avoid autolysis.
+Sous vide is not necessarily the best application for retherming because time spent in the danger zone is cumulative.
 Most traditional methods spend LESS time in that danger zone than sous vide does.